wangshifeng/Love.Net.ApiInvoker/README.md

 # Love.Net.ApiInvoker
-This repo contains the default implementation of interfaces defined in Love.Net.Core by invoking RESTfull API.
+This repo contains the default implementation of interfaces defined in Love.Net.Core by invoking RESTful API.